ZEISS/czicheck/documentation/usage.md

   -d,--printdetails BOOLEAN   Specifies whether to print details (if available) with a
                               finding.
 The argument may be one of 'true', 'false', 'yes' or 'no'.
+  -l,--laxparsing BOOLEAN     Specifies whether lax parsing for file opening is enabled.
+                              The argument may be one of 'true', 'false', 'yes' or 'no'.
+Default is 'no'.

 The exit code of CZICheck is